the-events-calendar/the-events-calendar/readme.txt

 * Fix - replace bad return type to avoid notices in the error log [62376]
 * Fix - add missing styles for screen reader text [62500]
+* Fix - prevent fatal error of is_embed on WordPress 4.3 and lower [62577]

 = [4.2] 2016-06-08 =